-Massive Explosion Rocks Beirut, Damaging Buildings And Shattering Windows
+Massive Explosion Rocks Beirut, Causing Injuries And Widespread Damage

 A huge explosion rocked Beirut Tuesday, shattering windows and damaging buildings across a wide swath of the city.
 The blast sent a huge mushroom cloud into the sky, seemingly emanating from a spot where a fire had been burning.

-The dramatic explosion was caught on numerous eyewitness videos, as people had been filming the fire that was burning at an industrial port in Lebanon's capital.
+The dramatic explosion was caught on numerous videos by people who had been filming a fire that was burning at an industrial port in Lebanon's capital.

 The extent of the casualties caused by the blast wasn't immediately clear.
-The Lebanese Red Cross says it is receiving "thousands of calls" on its emergency line, and implored people to use the line "only for critical and severe cases."
+The Lebanese Red Cross says it is receiving "thousands of calls" on its emergency line and is imploring people to use the line "only for critical and severe cases."

 From a friend in #beirut pic.twitter.com/XAKSmUOau5— Alia Malek عليا مالك (@AliaMalek) August 4, 2020

-Early reports suggest the explosion came from a large fireworks warehouse.
-Some of the video recordings show what looked to be flashes of smaller explosions before the large blast.
+Early reports suggest the explosion was triggered by a fire at a large fireworks warehouse.
+Some of the video recordings show what looked to be flashes of smaller explosions before the larger blast, which generated an enormous shock wave.

+Images from the scene show entire blocks of buildings were wrecked along the port, their structural supports crumpled by the blast.
+Numerous fires were started, sending black smoke into the sky.

+The damage is so severe, according to LBCI Lebanon News, that military bulldozers had to clear roadways for firefighters and ambulances to reach the devastated area in the port.

 "Residents in the city's upmarket Christian majority neighborhood, Gemmayzeh told NPR almost every building looked damaged by the explosion," NPR's Ruth Sherlock reports.

-Photos from the aftermath show emergency crews tending to people with a range of injuries, including many who were cut by flying glass.
+Photos from the aftermath show paramedics and emergency crews tending to people with a range of injuries, including many who were cut by flying glass.

-The souks in downtown Beirut- an upscale shopping area.
-Totally wrecked. pic.twitter.com/AqIOJLzNTO— DavidKenner (@DavidKenner) August 4, 2020
+Absolute chaos in #Beirut.
+Shattered shop fronts, injured people staggering around, alarms going off, ambulances trying to get to hospitals, the floor is glistening with shattered glass.
+In all my years of covering wars I have never experienced a blast like this. #Lebanon pic.twitter.com/znMLkOAzXB— Bel Trew (@Beltrew) August 4, 2020

-Lebanon's state news agency NNA say the explosion followed a fire at the Beirut Port.
+Lebanon's state news agency NNA says the explosion followed a fire at the Beirut's port.
 It adds that the explosions "reverberated in the capital and the suburbs, and left behind great damages to the surrounding buildings and a considerable number of wounded."

 Evacuations are underway in the area, the agency added.